 George Dixon (1820 – 24 January 1898) was a councillor, Mayor, and MP in Birmingham.

 Remembered as a major proponent of education for all children, he was born in 1820 in Gomersal, Yorkshire, and attended Leeds Grammar School.
 He moved to Birmingham in 1838 with his brother and joined Rabone Brothers, a firm of merchants.
 He became a partner in 1844 and rose to become head of the firm in which he remained all his life.
 In 1885 he married the sister of politician James Stansfeld, daughter of James Stansfeld, a judge in Halifax.
-Dixon entered local government as a councillor for Edgbaston in Birmingham in 1863.
+Mr Dixon entered local government as a councillor for Edgbaston in Birmingham in 1863.
 He was elected Mayor in November 1866.

 In July 1867 George Dixon resigned office to become a parliamentary candidate for Birmingham after the death of William Scholefield and was elected MP on 23 July 1867.
 In 1885 he became MP for Edgbaston and continued in Parliament until his death in 1898.